S$^3$: Social-network Simulation System with Large Language Model-Empowered Agents: Architecture and Methodology

 \textbf{Prediction Result Evaluation}

 The outcomes of our age and gender prediction analysis are presented in Table \ref{tab:dem_pre}.
-Our gender predictor, which relies on a fine-tuned Language and Linguistic Model (LLM), achieves satisfactory results.
+Our gender predictor, which relies on a fine-tuned Large Language Model (LLM), achieves satisfactory results.
 Despite the absence of explicit gender information in all personal descriptions, the predictor successfully generates valid predictions.
 Moving on to age, we select English blogs from \cite{schler2006effects} and ensured similar age distribution across the training and testing process.
 The results show that the mean squared error (MSE) was 128, while the mean absolute error (MAE) was around 7.53.
 These values indicate a 21.5\% unified percentage error (see Table \ref{tab:dem_pre}).
-Note that when we examine language patterns and usage within a relatively small age range (such as this dataset), it does not deviate significantly.
-This means that individuals within the same age range tend to use similar vocabulary, sentence structures, and linguistic expressions.
-Considering the context of language and the relatively small age difference within the same age range, the performance we obtain can be considered acceptable.

 As for the occupations, we initially include the posts and personal descriptions of the combined user dataset in the prompt.
-We then feed the prompt to pre-trained ChatGLM to obtain the occupation of each user since we do not have an explicit occupation label.
-Thus, we leave the supervised prompt tuning for occupation as future work.
+We then feed the prompt to pre-trained ChatGLM to obtain the occupation of each user.
+We leave the supervised fine-tuning for occupation prediction as future work.
 It results in a total of 1,016 different occupations being identified from all users.
 However, utilizing all occupations is not essential since some occupations are very close.
 Thus, we group all occupations into 10 distinct occupation categories using the LLM, of which the categories can be found in Table \ref{tab:gpt_occ}.
 By condensing the number of occupations into a smaller set, we are able to simplify the simulation.
-The details can be found in Appendix.